impromptuRong/hd_wsi/README.md

 ## Installation
-Dependencies can be installed through conda environment.
-A GPU device is recommended to run the WSI analysis (`run_wsi_inference.py`) on large dataset.
+Dependencies can be installed through conda or docker.
+A Nvidia GPU device is recommended to run the WSI analysis (`run_wsi_inference.py`) on large dataset.
 For devices with AMD and M1/M2 GPU, please follow [PyTorch Installation](https://pytorch.org/get-started/locally/) to install the correct components.
-GPU memory depends on the model size and batch size.
+The required GPU memory depends on the model size and batch size.
 By default, the `HD-Yolo` model takes 16GB memory for optimized performance.

 ### Install with conda
 Step 1.
 Install Anaconda/Miniconda from (https://www.anaconda.com)